ZaneWright05/picOBD2/README.md

 # picOBD2
 A project for COMP2215 making use of the provided hardware kit and some additional hardware.
-A link to the project in action is shown [here]() (this is the code in /picoOBD2)
+The project in action can be seen [here](https://youtube.com/shorts/yGXlc7FlCXg?feature=share) (this is the code in /picoOBD2)
 ## General Overview
 This project allows you to use Pi Pico(s) to communicate with car's ecu to retrieve real time data like RPM or throttle position.
 There are three versions of this project in this repo:
  - one to have the pico communicate with a car and output OBD2 responses to a serial monitor  ([CAN_TEST](https://github.com/ZaneWright05/PICOtoCAN/tree/main/CAN_TEST)),
  - one to have two picos working together, one querying the can frames and another to run the UI and display the infomation, communicating over UART  ([MCP2515Code](https://github.com/ZaneWright05/PICOtoCAN/tree/main/MCP2515Code)) and ([UICode](https://github.com/ZaneWright05/PICOtoCAN/tree/main/UICode)),
- - and a third which combines both the UI and querying, with both modules sharing the pico SPI bus ([picOBD2]()).
+ - and a third which combines both the UI and querying, with both modules sharing the pico SPI bus ([picOBD2](https://github.com/ZaneWright05/picOBD2/tree/main/picoOBD2)).
 This is the version that will be kept up to date and worked on further.
 ## Hardware used
 - Pi pico 2 W and a pico WH (if using two picos)
 - OBD2 Pigtail cable ([amazon link](https://www.amazon.co.uk/dp/B07WSMBSL3?ref=ppx_yo2ov_dt_b_fed_asin_title))<br/>